 ISAF's mission in Afghanistan

 NATO’s primary objective in Afghanistan is to enable the Afghan government to provide effective security across the country and develop new Afghan security forces to ensure Afghanistan can never again become a safe haven for terrorists.
-The 48 nations which make up the NATO-led International Security Assistance Force (ISAF) are supporting the Afghan National Security Forces (ANSF) in the conduct of security operations throughout the country.
+The 48 nations which make up the NATO-led International Security Assistance Force (ISAF) have been supporting the Afghan National Security Forces (ANSF) in the conduct of security operations throughout the country.
 Since 2011, responsibility for security has gradually been transitioned to the Afghans and ISAF’s mission has shifted from a combat-centric role to a more enabling role focusing on training, advising and assisting.
 With the launch of the final stage of the transition process in June 2013, the Afghan forces have taken the lead for security across the whole country.
+ISAF’s mission will be completed at the end of 2014.
+A new, smaller non-combat mission (“Resolute Support”) will provide further support for the continued development and sustainment of the Afghan security forces and institutions post-2014.

-In support of the Afghan government, ISAF is helping the ANSF to reduce the capability and the will of the insurgency and to progressively increase the ANSF capacity and capability.
-ISAF is also helping to create the space and lay the foundations for improvements in governance and socio-economic development to provide a secure environment for sustainable stability.
+In support of the Afghan government, ISAF is helping the ANSF to reduce the capability and the will of the insurgency and to progressively increase its own capacity and capabilities.
+ISAF is also helping to create the space and lay the foundations for improvements in governance and socio-economic development for sustainable stability.

 ISAF provides support to the government and international community in security sector reform, including mentoring, training and operational support to the Afghan National Army (ANA) and the Afghan National Police (ANP).
 The aim is to build professional, independent and sustainable ANA and ANP forces that are able to provide security and law enforcement to the Afghan people throughout the country.
 This work is carried out jointly by the NATO Training Mission-Afghanistan (NTM-A) and ISAF’s Joint Command (IJC), together with the European Police Mission in Afghanistan (EUPOL) and other important national actors.
 NTM-A focuses on training initial recruits and building the institutional training capability of the ANSF, while the IJC is responsible for developing fielded ANSF units through advice and assistance.